Paediatrics

 Visual Element: An interactive 3D foot model.
 The user can drag a slider to visualize the sequential correction: Cavus -> Adductus -> Varus -> Equinus.

-The Ponseti Method, developed by Dr. Ignacio Ponseti, revolutionized this.
-It is a biological, minimally invasive method that relies on the inherent viscoelasticity of the newborn foot.
-It yields a flexible, plantigrade, pain-free foot in 95% of cases.
+The Ponseti Method, pioneered by Dr. Ignacio Ponseti at the University of Iowa in the 1950s, entirely revolutionized this paradigm.
+It is a biological, minimally invasive method that respects the pathoanatomy and relies on the inherent viscoelasticity of the newborn foot's connective tissues.
+When executed correctly, it yields a flexible, plantigrade, pain-free foot in over 95% of idiopathic cases, effectively relegating extensive surgical releases to the history books.

-However, the method is precise.
-"Almost Ponseti" is not Ponseti.
-Deviating from the biomechanical principles leads to the "Complicated Clubfoot" (rocker-bottom deformity).
+However, the method is incredibly precise.
+As Dr. Ponseti famously noted, "Almost Ponseti" is not Ponseti.
+Deviating from the fundamental biomechanical principles leads to the dreaded "Complicated Clubfoot" (often characterized by a rocker-bottom deformity).
+For any registrar undergoing fellowship exam preparation, mastering the nuances of this technique is non-negotiable.

 1. Cavus (Midfoot High Arch)